AleTM1/financialManager/test/lib/googletest/docs/Primer.md

 ## String Comparison ##

-The assertions in this group compare two **C strings**.
+The assertions in this groupName compare two **C strings**.
 If you want to compare two `string` objects, use `EXPECT_EQ`, `EXPECT_NE`, and etc instead.

 | **Fatal assertion** | **Nonfatal assertion** | **Verifies** |